 6 eggs, separated

 1½ cups granulated sugar

 ½ tsp baking powder

 ½ tsp vanilla

 Red food coloring

-Beat egg whites vigorously until stiff, about 25 minutes (15 if using an electric mixer).
-Add sugar gradually, beat another five minutes, until foam looks glossy.
+Beat 6 egg whites vigorously until stiff, about 25 minutes (15 if using an electric mixer).
+Add 1½ cups sugar gradually, beat another five minutes, until foam looks glossy.

-Sift flour and baking powder together and add to egg mixture.
+Sift 1½ cups flour and ½ tsp baking powder together and add to egg mixture.
 Mix well.